Day 1: Tokyo Airport Pick-up

 |

-Today, say goodbye to Tokyo, and you need to transfer to Kyoto by train on your own (tickets are reserved and included).
-A one-minute walk from the hotel to Kayabacho Station, then a 3-minute metro ride by Tozai Line to Otemachi Station, will take you to Tokyo Station.
-After a 2.5-hour rail journey, you’ll arrive at the ancient city of Kyoto, which feels like flipping through a faded collection of Japanese poetry.
-Each page is filled with tranquility and romance, describing the solemnity of shrines and Buddhist temples, as well as the natural beauty of the four seasons.
-After your guide in Kyoto picks you up at the train station and helps with your hotel check-in, we’ll visit the Temple of Golden Pavilion, whose stunning beauty shines as you enter the courtyard.
-Designed during Kyoto’s golden age, the Golden Pavilion embodies Japanese aesthetics from the 14th to 15th centuries, heavily influenced by Zen Buddhism, which emphasizes spiritual enlightenment and inner peace.
-As we walk through the garden along Mirror Pond and watch the Pavilion’s reflection in the water, you can fully understand why the garden is said to symbolize the Pure Land.
-Next, let’s walk along Ninenzaka and Sannenzaka, narrow slopes lined with small shops offering a variety of appetizing Japanese snacks and endearing knick-knacks, revealing Japanese elegance amidst the buzz.
+Today, you will leave Tokyo and travel independently to Kyoto by train, with your tickets included in the itinerary.
+It’s a short walk—either 7 minutes from the 4-star hotel or 9 minutes from the 3-star hotel—to reach Tokyo Station.
+After a 2.5-hour train journey, you’ll arrive in Kyoto, an ancient city that feels like flipping through a fading collection of Japanese poetry.
+Your Kyoto guide will meet you at the train station and assist with hotel check-in.
+Then, we’ll head to the Temple of Golden Pavilion, where you’ll be impressed by its beauty upon entering.
+Built during Kyoto’s golden age, the Golden Pavilion embodies 14th- and 15th-century Japanese aesthetics and Zen ideals of enlightenment and inner peace.
+Walking through the garden along Mirror Pond, you’ll see why it’s considered a symbol of the Pure Land.
+Next, let’s walk along Ninenzaka and Sannenzaka, narrow slopes lined with small shops offering Japanese snacks and knick-knacks, revealing Japanese elegance amidst the buzz.
 At the end, we’ll reach Kyoto’s landmark, Pure Water Temple.
-Ascend to the viewing platform on the mountaintop to enjoy the city views.
-As the origin of the temple’s name, the clear Otowa Waterfall in the temple splits into three springs that flow year-round, symbolizing health, knowledge, and marriage, and attracts a steady stream of visitors who drink from it in the hope of receiving blessings.
-Leave the temple and follow your guide to explore the Gion geisha area.
-Among its labyrinthine alleys, Hanami-koji Street is known for traditional Japanese-style teahouses and occasional sightings of geishas and maikos, making you feel as if you’ve traveled back to 17th-century Japan.
-Finally, you can follow the guide back to the hotel or continue exploring Gion on your own.
-It’s recommended to enjoy the night view of Yasaka Shrine, one of the top three night views in Kyoto.
-The shrine seems to be wrapped in a mysterious veil at night, as hundreds of lanterns in the dance hall glow one after another, casting swinging lights and shadows that create a spectacular scene, almost like the world of the fantasy film Spirited Away.
-Afterward, take a 10-minute taxi ride back to your hotel.
-Meals: Breakfast Pure Water Temple, Kyoto
+Ascend to the viewing platform on the mountaintop for city views.
+The temple’s name comes from the Otowa Waterfall, which splits into three springs symbolizing health, knowledge, and marriage, attracting prayers who drink from it for blessings.
+Exit the temple and follow your guide to explore the Gion geisha district.
+Its winding alleys feature Hanami-koji Street, renowned for traditional Japanese teahouses and rare glimpses of geishas and maikos, giving an impression of stepping back into 17th-century Japan.
+Finally, head back to your hotel with your guide, or continue exploring Gion independently.
+It’s recommended to see the night view of Yasaka Shrine, one of Kyoto’s top three night sights, where hundreds of lanterns light up the dance hall in sequence, reminiscent of the fantasy world in Spirited Away.
+Later, take a 10-minute taxi or the 207 City Bus from the nearby Shijo Keihan-mae Station for about 25 minutes to Subway Kujo Station, less than a 5-minute walk from your hotel.
+Pure Water Temple, Kyoto

 Geisha Dancing